microsoft/logstash-output-application-insights/README.md

 [![GitHub version](https://badge.fury.io/gh/microsoft%2Flogstash-output-application-insights.svg)](https://badge.fury.io/gh/microsoft%2Flogstash-output-application-insights)
 [![Gem Version](https://badge.fury.io/rb/logstash-output-application_insights.svg)](https://badge.fury.io/rb/logstash-output-application_insights)

-This project is a plugin for [Logstash](https://github.com/elastic/logstash).
+* This project is a plugin for [Logstash](https://github.com/elastic/logstash).

+* This plugin have to be installed on top of the Logstash core pipeline.
+It is not a stand-alone program.

+* **This plugin outputs events to Microsoft Application Insights Analytics open schema tables.**

 # Plugin Features